 All of us at Central City Foundation want to wish everyone a happy holidays!

-The holiday season is an important time for our community partners and we wanted to share with you the many ways you can give gifts that give back to these organizations that are truly making a difference in the lives of so many of our inner-city neighbours all year-round.
-From Christmas trees to ceramics to honey from urban bees, there is something for everyone on this list.
+This holiday season is always an important fundraising time for our community partners and this year it’s extra important.
+So we’d like to share with you the many ways you can show your kindness and community spirit by giving gifts that support the efforts of those that make a difference in the lives of our inner-city neighbours.
+From Christmas trees to ceramics to honey from urban bees, there is something for everyone on your list.

 Aunt Leah’s tree lot and thrift stores